gitbinw/DemoStreamings/README.md

 # DemoStreamings
-Demo Streamings is a task for Stan's Coding Challenge.
+Demo Streamings is written in ReactJS.
+It's displaying the different types of streamings.

 ## Setup
 * install NodeJS